 If you have suffered a personal injury, the first thing you should do is seek medical care.
 Even if you do not think you have been injured or believe your injuries are minor, you should see a doctor as soon as possible.
 Many injuries may exhibit delayed symptoms that are not immediately apparent.
 For some injuries, such as brain injuries, victims may not experience symptoms for days or weeks after the injury.
 Delaying treatment doesn’t mean you cannot recover damages.

 However, it may allow the opposing side to argue that the accident did not cause your injuries.
 After an accident, insurance representatives may try to arrange a quick settlement or urge you to sign away your rights.
 At first, you may be attracted to a settlement, thinking the compensation will allow you to move on with your life.
 The insurance company uses quick settlement offers to avoid paying the full value of your claim.

 Don’t let anyone intimidate, threaten, or pressure you into signing a settlement agreement without discussing the offer with an experienced attorney.
 Begin gathering and preserving evidence as soon as possible.
 Evidence may become more difficult to collect as time passes.

 Injured victims should try to:

-We tend to hear about personal injury cases that go to trial, but there are ways to settle a case outside of the courtroom.
+We tend to hear about personal injury cases that go to trial, but you may settle a case outside the courtroom.
 In reality, only about 2 percent of personal injury cases go to trial.
-Most cases are settled out of court or even before the injured person files a lawsuit.
+Most cases settle out of court or even before the injured person files a lawsuit.
 A victim’s attorney may negotiate with the opposing party to try to agree on an acceptable settlement.

 If the parties agree on a settlement out of court, a judge or jury is not required to determine the amount of compensation awarded.
 Mediation and arbitration are other methods of alternative dispute resolution.